harabat/django-htmx/tutorial/docs/02_first_views_and_templates.md

 {% endblock %}
 ```

-The HTML is adapted from other realworld projects (especially the
+The HTML is adapted from other RealWorld projects (especially the
 [SvelteKit implementation of the RealWorld
 app](https://github.com/sveltejs/realworld/), because Svelte is
 unexpectedly close to Django's templating language).
 Because the HTML is